Betsy McCaughey: New York Lieutenant Governorship, 1995–1998

 After Pataki refused to give McCaughey permission to conduct a study into child abuse, she did one anyway and publicly announced its results.
-McCaughey was publicly critical of the governor's proposed cuts to Medicaid and gave a pro-choice speech without his advance permission.
 In March 1996, The New York Times reported that McCaughey was locked out of the governor's inner circle because she had violated the "unwritten rules" of the conventional lieutenant governor's role.
 Rather than following protocol as lieutenant governor by taking a seat with everyone else during Pataki's State of the State address to the legislature in 1996, McCaughey stood for the entire 56 min speech's length, further attracting attention to herself at her governor's expense.
 In the spring of 1997, Governor Pataki announced that McCaughey would not be his running mate when he ran for re-election in 1998.
 He later selected New York State Supreme Court Justice Mary Donohue to replace her.

 Though she had always voted Republican in presidential elections and taken conservative Republican policy positions, McCaughey suddenly switched her party affiliation to Democrat and soon announced plans to run for governor against Pataki.
 McCaughey was the early frontrunner for her new party's nomination process, in part because of her statewide name and face recognition and in part because of the financial support of her wealthy then-husband.
 During her campaign for governor, she was criticized for firing a succession of campaign aides and political advisers and possibly changing her core political beliefs in order to appear more electable to New York voters.
 As her opinion poll numbers sank, her husband took away more than half of the funds he had pledged to her campaign.